nv-morpheus/Morpheus/docs/source/developer_guide/contributing.md

 2. To propose and implement a new Feature, please file a new feature request [issue](https://github.com/nv-morpheus/Morpheus/issues/new/choose).
 Describe the intended feature and discuss the design and implementation with the team and community.
-Once the team agrees that the plan looks good, go ahead and implement it, using the [code contributions](#code-contributions) guide below.
+Once the team agrees that the plan is good, go ahead and implement it, using the [code contributions](#code-contributions) guide below.
 3. To implement a feature or bug-fix for an existing outstanding issue, please follow the [code contributions](#code-contributions) guide below.
 If you